leegeunhyeok/react-native-esbuild/packages/internal/README.md

 # `@react-native-esbuild/internal`

-> Internal configs and helpers for react-native
+> Internal(react-native) configs and helpers for @react-native-esbuild